DineshDC/wasmBuilder/README.md

  * This will open the web browser and reload the page on build

 # Auto download all dependancies
- * Identify and download dependancies
+ * Identify and download dependancies [Use curl to download]
     - Download latest emsdk build and add to env path (source /home/dd/WASM/emsdk/emsdk_env.sh --build=Release > /dev/null)
     - Download build tools require to build
     - Download latest python to run simple http server